Introducing Kat Soni -

 As I got older, my focus was primarily on physical activity, where I excelled in a variety of sports and dance.
 That’s about the time I got caught in societal conditioning and acquired people-pleasing tendencies, fears of being rejected, fears of not being good enough, and engaged in a seemingly unceasing battle of comparing myself with others.
 I was desperate for attention and behaved unconsciously in attempts to receive external validation that would provide me with a (very temporary and unsubstantial) sense of worthiness.
 I had very high expectations for myself and developed habits of perfectionism that would both serve me and limit me in the coming years.

-I competed at a national level in track and field in high school and was a straight-A student in advanced classes.
+I competed at a national level in track and field in high school and was a straight-A student in AP classes.
 I chose easy coursework in college, opting to lean into the (only?) rite of passage for most American adolescents and focused on the social element of the experience.
-I got in trouble freshman year, and during my disciplinary meeting I somehow finagled my way into becoming a “Community Leader.”
+I got in trouble freshman year, and during my disciplinary meeting I finagled my way into becoming a “Community Leader.”
 For the remaining three years of college I worked as a Resident Assistant and navigated a whole slew of outrageous situations in that chapter.

 I got good grades, made good friends, spent a semester in Honolulu, didn’t take advantage of any academic resources whatsoever and was very curious to explore the world as soon as I wrapped up my formal education.